-2. The Clerk shall send a copy of the Private Bill and the accompanying documents published in accordance with paragraph 1 to such premises as the Presiding Officer may determine and, in the case of a Bill to which

-Rule 9A.1.1A applies, to the mandatory consultees referred to in Rule 9A.1.4B.
+2. The Clerk shall send a copy of the Private Bill and the accompanying documents published in accordance with paragraph 1 to the premises listed in the Promoter's Statement by virtue of Rule 9A.2.3(d)(v) and, in the case of a Bill to which Rule 9A.1.1A applies, to the mandatory consultees referred to in Rule 9A.1.4B.